 The song started with the little man strumming his mandolin slowly before picking up the pace.
 It was a minute before he actually started singing.
-The words were all in another language, but the girl thought that it was beautiful nonetheless.
-It was a strange sort of song that was both happy and sad at the same time.
+The words were all in another language, but the girl thought it was beautiful nonetheless.
+It was a strange sort of song both happy and sad at the same time.
 Appropriate perhaps for square dancing at a funeral, she thought.
 Towards the end of the song, the small man looked directly at her as he played; she looked right back, lost in the music and in the man's big gray-green eyes.
 Was that a tear she saw, she wondered.
 When the song was over, the crowd, which had grown to maybe 15 people, all clapped—the girl most enthusiastically of all.
 The clapping subsided, and the girl was startled by a firm hand on her shoulder.
 It was just her father, though.

 "He was so good," she said, "did you hear him?"

 "A little at the end," her dad said.
 "Here, give him this."
 Her father handed her a five dollar bill.
 She walked up to the man and dropped the bill into his mandolin case.
-Up close she could see that he only came up to her shoulders and that he was older than she had originally thought.
+Up close she could see he only came up to her shoulders and he was older than she had originally thought.
 More like her grandfather than her father.

 "Thank you so much, pretty girl," he said.